-In September 2020, the FASB issued ASU No. 2020-07, Not-for-Profit Entities (Topic 958):

-Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets, which provides clearer financial information about important noncash contributions charities and other not-for-profit organizations receive, known as gifts-in-kind (GIK's).
+Adoption of Accounting Pronouncements (continued) - In September 2020, the FASB issued ASU No. 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets, which provides clearer financial information about important noncash contributions charities and other not-for-profit organizations receive, known as gifts-in-kind (GIK's).
 The standard provides new presentation and disclosure requirements about contributed nonfinancial assets for nonprofits, including additional disclosure rules for recognized contributed services.
-The new guidance will be effective for the Organization's year ending December 31, 2022 and will be applied using the retrospective method.
-These pronouncements are not expected to change the recognition and measurement requirements for those assets.
-Management does not believe this ASU will have a material effect on the financial statements.
+The new guidance was effective for the Organization's year ending December 31, 2022, was applied using the retrospective method, and did not have a material effect on the financial statements.